-Practicing with previous year’s UPSC question papers is a highly recommended strategy to understand the nature of the exam.
-Solving authentic IAS question papers will give you a true sense of the pattern and style of questions that will be asked on the UPSC exam.
+Practicing with the previous year’s UPSC question papers is a highly recommended strategy to understand the nature of the exam.
+Solving authentic IAS question paper will give you a true sense of the pattern and style of questions that will be asked on the UPSC exam.

 Once the recruitment process is complete, the conducting body releases official UPSC previous year question papers PDFs along with their answer keys.
 It is crucial for IAS exam candidates to focus on solving and answering these questions to grasp the level of difficulty of the examination.